RKinDLab/ros2_psd_pcb_reloc/README.md

 ## Overview / Key Results / Bibliography

 In this framework, we introduced a novel multimodal keyframe descriptor dubbed **Pose-Semantic-Descriptor (PSD)**  and a new Keyframe-based Place Recognition (KPR) method called the **Pose-Class-Box (PCB)** .
 Using the novel KPR method, we deomstrate an accurate and computationally efficient solution to the **short-term relocalization** problem, outperforming to the popular relocalization framework based on [DBoW2](https://github.com/dorian3d/DBoW2) which comes standard in the [ORB-SLAM3](https://github.com/UZ-SLAMLab/ORB_SLAM3) framework.
+At this time, the proposed framework has been only tested with the **PINHOLE** camera model.

 The contributions of this work are listed below